 If you plan to move around, just remember to be realistic.

 Yes, we would all love to see every single spot in each country we visit, but this is just not always reasonable.

 I would recommend sticking to 2-3 destinations in a 10 day trip.

-You want to be able to get a good flavour for the country, without feeling like you are constantly just travelling from place to place.
+You want to be able to get a good flavor for the country, without feeling like you are constantly just traveling from place to place.

 After all, you should come back from your vacation feeling rejuvenated, not exhausted and needing a vacation from your vacation.

 Look up the major international airports in your destination and from there determine if you will be flying in and out of the same airport, or if you will fly in to one airport and out of another.